gakimball/bistro/README.md

     - **name** (String): The base name of the file.
 A file with the path `/foo/bar.txt` has the base name of `bar`.
     - **path** (String): Absolute path to the file.
   - **run** (Array of Strings): Tasks to run after an `update()` or `remove()` function finishes.
 Tasks will be run in sequence.
+- **options** (Object): extra options for the task runner.
+  - **baseDir** (String): base directory to prepend to the glob patterns of each task.
+Defaults to `process.cwd()`.

 #### `bistro.start()`

 Start the task runner.
 All tasks will execute once, and then again when any of their files change.
-Tasks with dependencies will execute earlier.
+Tasks with dependencies will execute later.

 #### `bistro.stop()`